hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

   ];
 ```

 There are only a couple changes here.
-The first is to add an entry, `let_binding_seq` which basically matches a single `let_binding`, which may or may not be recursive.
-It emits them as a tuple, which makes it convenient to splice them in later.
+The first is to add an entry, `let_binding_seq` which basically matches a single `let_binding`, and an optional keyword, `rec`.
+It emits them as a tuple, which makes it convenient to splice the parse results together later.

-Inside the `expr` entry, we match the `where` keyword, and then following that is a list of one or more `let_binding_seq`s separated by the keyword `and`---this is denoted as `LIST1 let_binding_seq SEP "and"`.
+Inside the `expr` entry, we match the `where` keyword, and then following that is a list of one or more `let_binding_seq`s, each separated by the keyword `and`---this is denoted as `LIST1 let_binding_seq SEP "and"`.

-Note that this diverges somewhat from the Haskell syntax.
+Important note: this syntax diverges somewhat from the Haskell syntax.
 In Haskell, we'd write something like this:

 ```haskell
 foo x = z